 What happens on a greet?

 Usually, a greet lasts about 3-4 hours although they can be longer.
+If you have a specific amount of time available let your greeter know so they can plan around your schedule.
 Your greeter will meet you at your accommodation or another central location, and you will explore part of the city together chatting and learning more about each other along the way.
 A greeter is not a tour guide, they know a lot about their city, but they are not trained or registered.
 Think of a greet more like two new friends meeting up.
 While the greet is free, it is nice to offer to shout your greeter a drink or something to eat if you stop along the way as a way of thanks.

 Check out the Facebook page to get an idea of what these greets are like.